Populating Your Product Catalogue - the Core of PIM + CMS

 To edit products or documents, you can simply click on them in the browsing pane to open them in the main window.
 To edit a folder, however, you need to hover over the folder until a pencil icon appears, then click on that icon.
 (If you click on a folder, you will browse into it.)

 The pencil icon is also available for products and documents, and is displayed at the top of the catalogue browsing panel as well.
-Clicking on it will display the archive panel, a history of how the item has changed over time.
-For more information, refer to our documentation on archiving.
+Clicking on it will display the archive panel, a history of how the item has changed over time, and a list of flows the item is in, if any.
+For more information, refer to our documentation on archiving and flows.
 To return to the normal catalogue browsing pane, you can click the left-pointing arrow button (←) at the top of the archive panel.
 You can also click the catalogue button in the row of icons at the top of the panel.

 Catalogue Views